 - Irene Ramey was appointed the second dean of the school.
 She succeeded M. Isabel Harris.

-- Planning and fundraising for a new building was under way.
+- Planning and fundraising for a new building to house the school of nursing was underway.

 - Inez Hinsvark was appointed acting dean after Irene Ramey’s death.